-What exactly is cultural appropriation and why is it bad?
+What exactly is cultural appropriation, and why is it bad?

 Cultural appropriation is “taking intellectual property, traditional knowledge, cultural expressions, or artifacts from someone else’s culture without permission.
 This can include use of another culture’s dance, dress, music, language, folklore, cuisine, traditional medicine, religious symbols, etc.” (Susan Scafidi, as cited from A guide to understanding and avoiding cultural appropriation, Nadra Kareem Nittle).

-It is bad because when a person uses a representation of a culture (different from theirs) out of context for example, as a Halloween costume or prop, it trivializes and robs it of its meaning.
+It is bad because when a person uses a representation of a culture (different from theirs) out of context, for example, as a Halloween costume or prop, it trivializes and robs it of its meaning.
 For example, an Indigenous headdress is not a hat; it is a sacred item and a hard-earned symbol of a leader’s ability and wisdom.
 Similarly, a bindi has religious significance and is not merely decorative.
-By using these cultural objects out of context, one is also claiming ownership of it without consent or permission.
+By using these cultural objects out of context, one also claims ownership of it without consent or permission.

 It becomes more problematic when the culture being appropriated is of a historically oppressed group.
 The dominant culture profits from the exploitation or gains status from popularizing cultural elements of the marginalized group.
 Perpetuating negative stereotypes is part of this practice.
 It has the effect of dehumanizing, as in the case of blackface or brownface.

 What is the problem with blackface?